harleymckenzie/asc/README.md

 # asc
 AWS Simple CLI (asc) - A simplified interface for AWS operations

-# What is asc?
+## What is asc?

-asc is a CLI tool that allows you to interact with AWS services in a simplified way.
-It is designed to be easy to use and understand, and to provide a consistent interface for interacting with AWS services.
+asc is a CLI tool designed to help me upskill in Go while building a tool that I use daily.
+The goal is to simplify common AWS operations in a bash-like way that is easy to remember and use.

+This is a personal passion project — I am not a software developer, and am using asc as a way to improve my skills in Go.
+Because of this:
+- Some features may initially be slightly experimental or rough around the edges.
+- I will always do my best to test features thoroughly before including them in a release.

+Service features will be added gradually, based either on:
+- What I find myself needing the most day-to-day, or
+- What I feel like working on at the time.

+My aim is to implement functionality in a way that feels natural and efficient, rather than overly rigid.
+For example:
+- Traversing SSM Parameters in a filesystem-like way (e.g., navigating parameters as folders).
+- Creating an ASG scheduled action quickly via CLI — ideally faster and less painful than doing it manually in the AWS console.

 ## Installation